 Booksy was founded by Polish entrepreneurs Stefan Batory (CEO) and Konrad Howard.
 Enabling clients to schedule the best time for an appointment means 38% of clients can do this after working hours, increasing meeting frequency by 20%.
-The startup started in 2014 and currently operates in over 20 markets, mainly in the USA and the United Kingdom, Poland, Spain, Brazil, Singapore, and South Africa.
-It is the best beauty salon booking app in these countries, with 9 million bookings per month and an annual GMV of over $1.3B.
+The startup started in 2014.
+Currently operates in over 20 markets.
+Mainly in the USA and the UK, Poland, Spain, Brazil, Singapore, and South Africa.
+It is the best beauty salon booking app in these countries.
+With 9M bookings per month and an annual GMV of over $1.3B.

 In 2019, Booksy became the world’s largest booking service in the beauty industry.
 The company was already profitable in Poland, as well as in several American cities.
 It strengthened in other markets, such as India or the Philippines.
-The company was still spending a lot on marketing, but a new trend emerged: beauty salons and hairdressers themselves started applying for a Booksy subscription.
+The company was still spending a lot on marketing, but a new trend emerged.
+Beauty salons and hairdressers themselves started applying for a Booksy subscription.
 Booksy could boast that its services are used by Barack Obama’s, Cristiano Ronaldo’s and Leo Messi’s hairdressers, as well as Beyonce’s stylist.

 Its operations weakened significantly during the pandemic, but it did not give up.
 Already in the late spring of 2020, after the economies were thawed, revenues started to grow dynamically again.
 The autumn lockdowns in the world were not so severe anymore.
 Slimmed-down Booksy (employment drop from 300 to 150 people) was financially much better than six months earlier.
 The company also decided to go beyond the beauty industry.
-She started with contracts with banks so that it was possible to book visits to branches through their application.
+It started with contracts with banks so that it was possible to book visits to branches through their application.
 Then, it began making agreements with insurance companies and mobile operators.
 Even retail chains appeared among the customers.
 Booksy intended to be a portal for arranging everything from tire changes to visiting the municipal office.